Momentum-Team-11/django-duplex-riverclan/README.md

 - Your application should be styled.
 It should be usable and aesthetically neutral, at a minimum.
 You can use a library or you can write custom css, or both.
 It is up to you.
 - Your application must include a README.md file with instructions on how to run it.
 [Take a look at this site on README basics](https://www.makeareadme.com/) for a good markdown template you can follow, and links to example READMEs.
-- Your application should be able to run from scratch by downloading the repo, running `pipenv install`, `pipenv shell`, `python manage.py migrate`, and `python manage.py runserver`.
+- Your application should be able to run from scratch by downloading the repo, running `pipenv install`, `pipenv shell`, `python manage.py migrate`, `python manage.py runserver`, `python manage.py createsuperuser`.
 If there are any other steps necessary, please put them in the README.md file.

 ## Stretch goal for each project: trying new things